Characters from Y: The Last Man

 - Cassandra Truth: The Amazons dismiss her as yet another lunatic when she explains there are men in space.
 Turns out it was a case of But What About the Astronauts?

 - Named Weapon: Her rifle "Rodya", named after her husband.

 - Big Bad: Subverted.
-She's' built up as a recuring villain and with her minor army of amazons she looks to be a real threat.
+She's built up as a recurring villain, and with her minor army of Amazons, she looks to be a real threat.
 Then some ex meth-addict puts an ax into her head.

 - "The Reason You Suck" Speech: Towards men in general, but is only able to make it a "you" instead of "they" when Yorick's around.

-- Straw Hypocrite: Depending if you believe her stories about her being able to defeat world-renowned chess champions at 13 but having been banned from public competition because she was a woman or not, she may be this.
-But she definately plays it straight by applauding the death of the male gender for the way they oppressed women and twisted feminine virtues against them when she does exactly the same thing.
-It gets worse when you consider her cult-like emotional manipulation of many women who were victims of abuse or rape, making her no different than the men that hurt them.
+- Straw Hypocrite: Depending on whether you believe her stories about her being able to defeat world-renowned chess champions at 13 but having been banned from public competition because she was a woman or not, she may be this.
+But she definitely plays it straight by applauding the death of the male gender for the way they oppressed women and twisted feminine virtues against them when she does exactly the same thing.
+It gets worse when you consider how she runs the Daughters like a cult and the horrific emotional manipulation she employs on many of the women who were victims of abuse or rape, making her no different than the men that hurt them.

 - As Long as It Sounds Foreign: The depiction of this Jewish tradition/superstition is correct, except that "Alter" is the male form of "the old one", the female form would be "Alte".

 - This is shown to be a subversion later, when, in a flashback, her commanding officer comments on her family's choice to name her old man.
 She insists it's what her father felt she looked like upon birth.